-3.2.4 Select Display Arrangement
+3.2.2 Select Display Arrangement

-'Select Display Arrangement' selects connection or the arrangement of the output displays.
+'Select Display Arrangement' selects connection or the arrangement of the output displays or streams.

 This selection should be done first, because many other tabs relate to this selection.
 When opened for the first time only two lines are visible from the factory default setting.

 - The last line can be remove with the '-' button.
-The first lines should be used for displays with the highest resolution. - The '+' button adds a new line for one more display. - The '[]' buttons adds a display to the same display forming an extended desktop.
-The display can be added 'right of' or 'below' the first display. i.e. two 4MP displays of 2560x1600 can be combined to one display of either 5160x1600 or 2560x3200. - 8MP displays cannot be extended. - 4MP displays can be extended with two displays. - HD displays can be extended with four displays.

-The system shows valid combinations only.
+The first lines should be used for displays with the highest resolution. - The '+' button adds a new line for one more display. - The '[]' buttons adds a display (no stream) to the same display forming an extended desktop.
+The display can be added 'right of' or 'below' the first display. i.e. two 4MP displays of 2560x1600 can be combined to one display of either 5160x1600 or 2560x3200. - 8MP displays cannot be extended. - 4MP displays can be extended with two displays. - HD displays can be extended with four displays. - The system shows valid combinations only. - The 'Stream+' button adds a new line for a stream.